-- (1) Has significant character, interest, or value as part of the development, heritage; or - (2) Is the site of an historical event with a significant effect upon society; or - (3) Exemplified the cultural, political, economic, social or historical heritage of the community; or
+- a.
+Has significant character, interest, or value as part of the development, heritage; or - b.
+Is the site of a historical event with a significant effect upon society; or - c.
+Exemplified the cultural, political, economic, social or historical heritage of the community; or